A favicon of Discourse

 Discourse Customers by Company Size & Age

 Is Discourse only for small companies?
 The data tells a more interesting story.
 48.6% of Discourse customers have 1-10 employees based on our analysis of 2,242 enriched companies, and 73.4% fall under 50 employees.
-But the platform punches above its weight at the enterprise end: 20 companies with 10,001+ employees use Discourse, including Siemens, Samsung, NVIDIA, BBC, Shopify, and Atlassian.
+Enlyft independently confirms this pattern, reporting 80% of Discourse users are small companies (<50 employees).
+But the platform punches above its weight at the enterprise end: 20 companies with 10,001+ employees use Discourse, including Siemens, Samsung, NVIDIA, BBC, Shopify, Atlassian, and Western Digital.
+Adding companies from Discourse's own customers page that we've now cross-verified -- Docker, GitLab, Zoom, UiPath, Elastic -- the enterprise presence is even larger than our original enrichment showed.
 That mix of startups and global enterprises reflects Discourse's open-source flexibility.

 Company Size Distribution